• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Best Fiscally Fit Financial Planner David Rae has appeared in Kiplinger, Los Angeles Times and Investment News to Name a Few.
 He is the go-to financial expert for Los Angeles TV News.

-10 Tips for Gay Financial Happiness
+11 Tips For Fabulous Gay Financial Happiness

 Connect With David Rae, Financial Planner LA